JacobGordon43/EZApplyDesktop/README.md

 The biggest thing I learned was how to use selenium to effeciently manipulate a website to navigate through it.
 I also learned how to get around certain ways that websites try to block automation through shadow DOMs, which attempt to prevent the automation from clicking on certian things, i.e. buttons.

 ### Current Limitations
-The Next.js application doesn't have many limitations, however it does have a large one, in that it is unable to build to be deployed to an S3 bucket.
+The Next.js application doesn't have many limitations, however one major issue it does have is that it is unable to build to be deployed to an S3 bucket.
 This is due to the implementation of localStorage, a client side technology that is being used in server side rendering.

 As for the desktop application, the software is not dynamic enough to work on a larger variety of job applications.
 It only works on Workday applications, a result of how it identifies that it has reached a job application.
 It has logic that allows it to login, create an account, and click on apply so that it can access on job application.
 However, once on the application, it looks for "My Experience", an implementation that was done at the time to help get the process going, and as I testing other websites I would add more identifying keywords.
 This, however, never became the case, thus allowing it to only work on Workday.
 Additionally, at times the software may mess up, for example it does not always select 'Arizona' as the state but rather Arkansas.
 The software is also able to automate questiosn that are found in most applications, i.e. work history, first and last name, etc., however it is limited in the sense that there are a lot of questions that it can't answer, such as whether they've worked for the company, why they want to work for the company, etc..
 Another big limitation is the lack of browser support.
 Initially, the plan was to allow Chrome, Edge, and FireFox be able to run this program, with the user having the option to select the browser from the start.
 However, it became apparent that this was not something that I could implement easily and instead focused my time and attention to the many other features that had to be developed beforehand.